rastegarpanah/rastegarpanah.github.io/_pages/about.md

 Updates and News
 ======
+* **September 2021.** Our paper "Auditing Black-Box Prediction Models for Data Minimization Compliance" has been accepted for a spotlight presentation (<3% acceptance rate) at NeurIPS2021.
 * **August 2021.** I successfully defended my PhD dissertation, "_Tools for Responsible Decision Making in Machine Learning_".
 * **Juy 2020.** I presented our [paper](https://dl.acm.org/doi/abs/10.1145/3386392.3399568) about the incompatibility of fairness in privacy and accuracy at the [FairUMAP workshop](https://fairumap.wordpress.com/fairumap-2020/) in [ACM UMAP 2020](https://um.org/umap2020/).